 Food Storage Tips

-Even though it is unlikely that an emergency would cut off your food supply for two weeks, you should prepare a supply that will last that long.
+Even though it is unlikely that an emergency would cut off your food supply for two weeks, you should consider maintaining a supply that will last that long.
 The easiest way to develop a two-week stockpile is to increase the amount of basic foods you normally keep on your shelves.

 - Keep food in a dry, cool spot, a dark area if possible.

-- Open food boxes or cans carefully so that you can close them tightly after each use.
+- Open food boxes and other re-sealable containers carefully so that you can close them tightly after each use.

-- Wrap cookies and crackers in plastic bags, and keep them in tight containers.
+- Wrap perishable foods, such as cookies and crackers in plastic bags, and keep them in sealed containers.

 - Inspect all food for signs of spoilage before use.